 2. Engaging investors in policy discussions

-13. Investors may be impacted by changes to the regulatory framework as well as the introduction of specific measures, for example, those relating to emerging policy concerns, such as public health, climate change and sustainable development.
-Being proactive and involving the investors in the policy discussions leading to the changes in the regulatory framework or introduction of measure are likely to reduce grievances of investors and mitigate claims being raised at a later stage.
+13. Investors may be impacted by changes to the regulatory framework as well as the introduction of specific measures.
+Being proactive and involving the investors in the policy discussions leading to changes in the regulatory framework or introduction of measures to the extent possible are likely to reduce grievances of investors and mitigate claims being raised at a later stage.

 Comments